rishabh02dev/Spotify_Clone/README.md

 # Spotify_Clone

-Website is hosted on Netlify due to storage concern on github
+Website is hosted on Netlify due to storage concern on GitHub

 https://spotifyclonebyrishabh.netlify.app/